Defaulted Loans

 Family doctors, residents in family medicine, nurse practitioners, and nurses that practice in under-served rural or remote communities may be eligible to have a portion of their Canada Student Loans forgiven.

-Effective November 3, 2023, the maximum amount of forgivable Canada Student Loans will increase by 50% for eligible family physicians, nurses and nurse practitioners working in under-served rural and remote communities.
+As of November 3, 2023, the maximum amount of forgivable Canada Student Loans will increase by 50% for eligible family physicians, nurses and nurse practitioners working in under-served rural and remote communities.
 This will allow for up to $30,000 in loan forgiveness over five years for a nurse or nurse practitioner and up to $60,000 in loan forgiveness over five years for a family physician working in an under-served rural or remote community.

 For more information on eligibility requirements, or to apply, go to Canada Student Loan forgiveness for family doctors and nurses.